cisagov/Malcolm/README.md

 At this point you should **reboot your computer** so that the new system settings can be applied.
 After rebooting, log back in and return to the directory to which Malcolm was installed (or to which the git working copy was cloned).

-Now we need to [set up authentication](#AuthSetup) and generate some unique self-signed SSL certificates.
+Now we need to [set up authentication](#AuthSetup) and generate some unique self-signed TLS certificates.
 You can replace `analyst` in this example with whatever username you wish to use to log in to the Malcolm web interface.
 ```
 user@host:~/Malcolm$ ./scripts/auth_setup
 Store administrator username/password for local Malcolm access?
 (Y/n):